DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c07-monte-carlo-assignment.md

   - (Bootstrap CI: yes or no?)
 Yes
   - (CLT CI: yes or no?)
 Yes
 - How closely do your bootstrap CI and CLT CI agree?
-  - They are pretty close together, the CLT CI values are slightly higher then the bootstrap CI values but they are off by a value of 0.01 and have a very similar range of numbers , including the actual value of pi being relatively in the center of the low and high values.
+  - They are pretty close together but the CLT CI values have a wider range then the bootstrap CI.
+The bootstrap CI has a smaller range and the upper value for pi is very close to Pi’s actual value (within 0.001), where as the CTL CI surpasses Pi by 0.1 which is a pretty big difference.
 - Comment on the width of your CI(s).
 Would your estimate of $\pi$ be good enough for roughly estimating an area (e.g., to buy enough paint for an art project)?
 Would your estimate of $\pi$ be good enough for